 But, can’t you somehow “over-insure” your life?
 Isn’t this the main reason that The Theory Of Decreasing Responsibility argues that you should do a “needs analysis” — to avoid a greedy insurer from selling you too much insurance?
 That financial planners and insurance agents worry about greedy life insurance companies is the primary reason why you shouldn’t.

 First of all, a life insurance company will never, under any circumstance, knowingly over-insure you.
 The reason is simple: there is no profit in selling you too much life insurance.
-In fact, there is extraordinary risk in over-insuring an individual.
+The death benefit of a life insurance policy is, always and everywhere on the balance sheet, a liability to the insurance company.
+There is extraordinary risk in over-insuring an individual.
 Consider the catastrophic losses a life insurance company would suffer if it routinely insured individuals to such an extent that their policyholders were worth more money dead than alive.
 The economic justification for risk control and insurable limits is obvious.

 This is why an insurance company will never sell $20 billion of life insurance to an individual with an annual income of $50,000.
 Even if the policyholder could somehow afford the premiums, the insurer doesn’t want to insure someone for $20 billion whose objective economic value is only $50,000 per year.
 More to the point, someone earning $50,000 per year cannot afford a $20 billion policy, and it’s incredibly difficult and expensive for an insurance company to secure the guarantees of even a modest life insurance policy.
 So, they want to make sure the policyholder can afford to pay for the policy (and thus, the transfer of risk to the insurer).

 Human Life Value accounts for this fact explicitly by creating a direct link between life insurance and total economic value, which prevents over-insurance.
 It also accounts for the fact that individuals can potentially remain productive for their entire life, preventing the opposite problem: under-insurance.